 Le Select is a popular and famous bar and hangout in Gustavia.
 It is popular among travellers, sailors and locals and also is a good place to dance the evening and night away.
 Good food and drinks and a bit cheaper than other places as well.
 That said, it is a bit run down and more famous than it deserves to be.
 There are better bars and restaurants in Gustavia.
 But the name and fame live on.

-Saint Barthélemy has a hot and humid tropical climate with average daytime temperatures between 28 and 30 degrees Celcius and average nights around 23 degrees Celcius.
-Most rain falls between June and October with a change of hurricanes from August onwards.
+Saint Barthélemy has a hot and humid tropical climate with average daytime temperatures between 28 °C and 30º C and average nights around 23 °C. Most rain falls between June and October with a change of hurricanes from August onwards.
 Therefore, the drier (and slightly cooler) December to April period is the best time to visit weatherwise.
 Unfortunately prices rise sharply during this period and the months of November and May still have good weather.
 So budgetwise these latter months may be a good option as well.